 Another popularly known drink is Frappuccino.
 Although its origin is an accidental one, today, Starbucks owns the trademarks for Frappuccino.

 It is an espresso-based drink consisting of a crème base blended with iced Coffee.
-However, other alternatives are also available that are caffeine free.
+However, other alternatives are also available that are caffeine free, such as Chicory Coffee, which offers a unique flavour without traditional coffee beans.

 While Frappuccino is a blended type of Coffee, frappes are shaken or whisked.
 The terms are often used interchangeably.